Tipping in Asia can be a little confusing. What is meant to be an act of generosity could potentially be misconstrued as an insult in some places!

 Tipping in Malaysia

 Tipping in Malaysia generally follows the same rules as in Thailand.
+You are not expected to tip but can do so when service is above and beyond.

 - Hotel Staff: Give one or two ringgit to porters handling your luggage